Troubleshooting Autopilot Enrollment

 Source

 This script is sourced from the PowerShell Gallery.
-You can find more details and updates at the following link:
+For more details and updates, visit:

 PowerShell Gallery – Get-AutopilotDiagnostics